MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ FIRE                 1 │
     =#

-Labels can be attached to an existing query using the `Label` primitive.
-This form is handy for use in successive query refinements (`>>=`).

-    DeptCount = Count(It.department)
-    DeptCount >>= Label(:dept_count)

-    chicago[DeptCount]
-    #=>
-    │ dept_count │
-    ┼────────────┼
-    │          2 │
-    =#

-Besides providing a display title, labels also provide a way to access fields within a record.

-    chicago[
-        Record(It, DeptCount) >>
-        It.dept_count]
-    #=>
-    │ dept_count │
-    ┼────────────┼
-    │          2 │
-    =#

 ### Filtering Data

-Returning only wanted values can be done with `Filter()`.
-Here we list department names who have exactly one employee.
+Let's extend the previous query to only show departments with more than one employee.
+This can be done using the `Filter` combinator.

     chicago[
         It.department >>
-        Filter(EmployeeCount .== 1) >>
-        Record(It.name, EmployeeCount)]
+        Record(It.name, EmployeeCount) >>
+        Filter(It.employee_count .> 1)]
     #=>
       │ department             │
       │ name    employee_count │
-    ──┼──────────────────────┼
+    ──┼────────────────────────┼
-    1 │ FIRE               1 │
+    1 │ POLICE               2 │
     =#

-In query expressions, the broadcast variant of common operators, such as `.==`, are to be used.
-Forgetting the period is an easy mistake to make and the resulting Julia language error message may not be helpful.
+To use regular operators in query expressions, we need to use broadcasting notation, such as `.>` rather than `>`.
+Forgetting the period is an easy mistake to make.

     chicago[
         It.department >>
-        Filter(EmployeeCount == 1) >>
-        Record(It.name, EmployeeCount)]
+        Record(It.name, EmployeeCount) >>
+        Filter(It.employee_count > 1)]
     #=>
-    ERROR: AssertionError: eltype(input) <: AbstractVector
+    ERROR: MethodError: no method matching isless(::Int, ::DataKnots.Navigation) ⋮
     =#

-Let's define `GT100K` to check if an employee's salary is greater than 100K.
-The output of this query component is also labeled.

-    GT100K =
-        :gt100k =>
-            It.salary .> 100000

-    chicago[
+### Incremental Composition

+Combinators let us construct queries incrementally.
+Let's explore our Chicago data starting with a list of employees.

-        It.department.employee >>
+    Q = It.department.employee

-        Record(It.name, It.salary, GT100K)]
+    chicago[Q]
     #=>
       │ employee                            │
-      │ name       salary  gt100k │
+      │ name       position          salary │
-    ──┼───────────────────────────┼
+    ──┼─────────────────────────────────────┼
-    1 │ JEFFERY A  101442    true │
+    1 │ JEFFERY A  SERGEANT          101442 │
-    2 │ NANCY A     80016   false │
+    2 │ NANCY A    POLICE OFFICER     80016 │
-    3 │ DANIEL A    95484   false │
+    3 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

-Since `Filter` takes a boolean valued query for an argument, we could use `GTK100K` to filter employees.

-    chicago[
-        It.department.employee >>
-        Filter(GT100K) >>
-        It.name]
-    #=>
-      │ name      │
-    ──┼───────────┼
-    1 │ JEFFERY A │
-    =#

-### Incremental Composition

-This data discovery could have been done incrementally, with each intermediate query being fully runnable.
-Let's start `our_query` as a list of employees.
-We're not going to run it, but we could.

-    our_query = It.department.employee
-    #-> It.department.employee

-Let's extend this query to compute if the salary is over 100k.
+Let's extend this query to show if the salary is over 100k.
-Notice how query composition is tracked for us.
+Notice how the query definition is tracked.

     GT100K = :gt100k => It.salary .> 100000

-    our_query >>= Record(It.name, It.salary, GT100K)
+    Q >>= Record(It.name, It.salary, GT100K)
     #=>
     It.department.employee >>
     Record(It.name, It.salary, :gt100k => It.salary .> 100000)
     =#

-Let's run `our_query` against the `chicago` knot.
+Let's run `Q` again.

-    chicago[our_query]
+    chicago[Q]
     #=>
       │ employee                  │
       │ name       salary  gt100k │